ernstki/cs5165-spark-weather-stats/README.md

 Build a Hadoop map/reduce or Apache Spark analysis that yields the following:

 * Average TMIN, TMAX for each year excluding abnormalities or missing data
-* Maximum TMAX, Minimum TMIN for each year excluding abnormalities or missing data
+* Maximum TMAX, minimum TMIN for each year excluding abnormalities or missing data
 * 5 hottest, 5 coldest weather stations for each year excluding abnormalities or missing data